-While the comparable sale is similar to the subject in size, the property is superior in regard to irrigated soil class and the organic farming history, which was a selling point for the buyer.
+The comparable sale is superior in regard to irrigated soil class and the organic farming history, which was a selling point for the buyer.
+It is considered similar in size compared to the subject.
 Overall, the sale is considered superior to the subject, and indicates a value below \$11,034 per acre.